15 Crawlability Problems & How to Fix Them

 7. Slow Site Speed

-When search engine bots visit your site, they have limited time and resources to devote to crawling—commonly referred to as a crawl budget
+Search engine bots have limited time and resources to crawl your site, known as a crawl budget.

-Slow site speed means it takes longer for pages to load.
-And reduces the number of pages bots can crawl within that crawl session.
+Slow site speed causes pages to load slowly, reducing the number of pages bots can crawl in a session.
+As a result, important pages might be excluded.

-Work to solve this problem by improving your overall website performance and speed.
+To solve this problem, improve your website's overall performance and speed.

 Start with our guide to page speed optimization.